Saint Lucia: 18th and 19th centuries

-A short time later, the British invaded the island as a part of the war with France that had recently broken out.
-On 21 February 1795, French forces under the nominal control of Victor Hugues, defeated a battalion of British troops at Vieux Fort and Rabot.
-In 1796, Castries was burned as part of the conflict.
-Leading the 27th (Inniskilling) Regiment, General John Moore retook Fort Charlotte in 1796, after two days of bitter fighting.
-As an honour, the Fusiliers' regimental colour was displayed on the flagstaff of the captured fortress at Morne Fortune for an hour before being replaced by the Union Jack.
-Upon the capture of the fort, Moore's superior, Ralph Abercromby, departed the island and placed Moore in charge of the British garrison.
-Moore remained at this post until falling ill with yellow fever, leading to his return to Britain before 1798.

-In 1803, the British regained control of the island.
-Many members of the L'Armee Française dans les Bois escaped into the thick rainforest where they evaded capture and established maroon communities.
+In June 1795, French forces under the nominal control of Victor Hugues recaptured the island from the British.
+However, in 1796 a British expeditionary force landed on Saint Lucia and recaptured it from the French, during which Castries was burned; the recapture became known as the Second Brigand War.
+The British returned Saint Lucia to France in 1802 under the Treaty of Amiens, which ended the French Revolutionary Wars.
+However, following the outbreak of the Napoleonic Wars in May 1803, the British once again recaptured the colony.
+Much of the Armee Française dans les Bois escaped into the island's interior where they evaded capture and established maroon communities.

 Slavery on the island continued for a short time, but anti-slavery sentiment was rising in Britain.
-The British stopped the import of slaves by anyone, white or coloured, when they abolished the slave trade in 1807.
+The British stopped the import of slaves by anyone, of whatever ethnicity, when they abolished the slave trade in 1807.
 France and Great Britain continued to contest Saint Lucia until the British secured it in 1814, as part of the Treaty of Paris, ending the Napoleonic Wars.
 Thereafter, Saint Lucia was considered one of the British Windward Islands colonies.

 The institution of slavery was abolished on the island in 1834, as it was throughout the British Empire.
 After abolition, all former slaves had to serve a four-year "apprenticeship", to accustom them to the idea of freedom.
 During that period, they worked for their former masters for at least three-quarters of the work week.
 Full freedom was duly granted by the British in 1838.
 By that time, people of African ethnicity greatly outnumbered those of ethnic European background.
 People of Carib descent also comprised a minority on the island.